 29. New Hampshire

-Apparently, everything is sweeter in New Hampshire, where the most popular tailgating food ideas are apple pie and apple cider donuts, perfect for early-morning games with piping hot coffee.
+Apparently, everything is sweeter in New Hampshire, where the most popular tailgating food ideas center around apple pie and apple cider donuts, perfect for early-morning games with piping hot coffee.

 30. New Jersey

-Game day in New Jersey calls for sub sandwiches or grinder sandwiches, pork roll and cheese dip, and sausage with peppers.
+Game day in New Jersey calls for sub sandwiches or grinders stacked high with deli meats, creamy pork roll and cheese dip, and the wafting smell of sizzling sausages and peppers on the grill.

 31. New Mexico

 I can smell the green chiles roasting just thinking about it.
-New Mexico’s love for Hatch green chiles takes center stage on game day, with football fans enjoying meals like chili verde and green chile cheeseburgers.
+New Mexico’s love for Hatch green chiles takes center stage on game day, with football fans enjoying meals like chili verde, green chile-braised lamb shanks, chile rellenos, and green chile cheeseburgers.
 For those who prefer a quicker option, you can’t get more grab-and-go than walking tacos.

 32. New York